 We believe that it is necessary to clearly define controls in the process of preparing reports, i.e., to define the method of implementing each control, the part of the process in which the control is carried out, its frequency, the type of control (automatic or manual), and responsibility for its implementation.
 Where controls already exist in practice, it is essential to document their execution and define the "trace" of the control.
-All controls that are implemented need to be described within the Implementation description, where this has not already been done.
+All controls that are implemented need to be described within the Description of the Implementation, where this has not already been done.

-Controls that need to be defined, documented, and subsequently described within the Implementation description, where it has not already been done, are as follows:
+Controls that need to be defined, documented, and subsequently described within the Description of the Implementation, where it has not already been done, are as follows:

-- Controls during the setup of the cost allocation model verifying the adequacy of the links between activities and products/services, checking the consistency of the list of products/services to which costs are allocated with existing products/services, and other controls for steps executed manually. - Controls for the consistency of input and output data at each step of the allocation. - Controls for the accuracy and completeness of filled-out forms. - Control for the consistency of output data with audited financial reports.
+- Controls during the setup of the cost allocation model verifying the adequacy of the links between activities and products/services, checking the consistency of the list of products/services to which costs are allocated with existing products/services, and other controls for steps executed manually. - Controls for the consistency of input and output data at each step of the allocation. - Controls for the accuracy and completeness of filled-out forms. - Control for the consistency of output data with audited financial reports. - Controls for the cost calculation model in the Microsoft Excel